Islamabad Nature Conservation and Wildlife Management Act 2023: Management

-The legislation institutes a Islamabad Wildlife Management Board (IWMB), granting it authority over both the MHNP and the wildlife in the Islamabad Capital Territory (ICT).
-Importantly, this Board maintains independence from the Capital Development Authority (CDA) and cannot be absorbed by it.
+The legislation institutes Islamabad Wildlife Management Board (IWMB), granting it authority over both the MHNP and the wildlife in the Islamabad Capital Territory (ICT).
+Importantly, this Board is independence of the Capital Development Authority (CDA) and cannot be absorbed by it.
 The Board is also tasked with securing financial stability and continuity by enabling it to generate revenue through fee collection and imposing penalties for contraventions of national park and wildlife regulations, consistent with the precedent set in the legislation of various provinces and Azad Jammu and Kashmir (AJK).